-Ju ne 30, 2015 Ju ne 30, 2014 June 3 0, 2015
+June 30, 2016 June 30, 2015

 Redemption

 Frequency, if Redemption

 Fair Value Fair Value Eligible Notice Period

-Alternative investments - Funds of funds \$ 2,557,266 \$ 2,517,948 Quarterly 95-100 days
+Alternative investments - Funds of funds \$ 327,413 \$ 2,557,266 Quarterly 95-100 days

 Alternative investments consist of hedge funds of funds.
 The purpose of the Adler's investments in the funds of funds is to diversify market risks and enhance capital appreciation and capital preservation.
 The funds invest in both long and short securities to mitigate market risk.
-There were no unfunded commitments as of June 30, 2015.
+There were no unfunded commitments as of June 30, 2016 or June 30, 2015.